wind-network/.github/profile/README.md

 ## 🎯 **Our Mission**

-Eliminating centralized bottlenecks in blockchain data access while delivering **enterprise-grade performance** and **bulletproof reliability**.
+Eliminating centralized bottlenecks in Solana's data access while delivering **enterprise-grade performance** and **bulletproof reliability**.
 We're building the infrastructure that powers the next generation of Web3 applications.

 <br>